mkristian/rails-resty-gwt/README.md

 >     src/main/java/com/example
       ├── client
+      │   ├── ActivityPlaceActivityMapper.java
+      │   ├── ActivityPlace.java
       │   ├── managed
       │   │   ├── ActivityFactory.java
-      │   │   ├── ActivityPlaceActivityMapper.java
-      │   │   ├── ActivityPlace.java
-      │   │   ├── MyAppModule.java
+      │   │   ├── MyappModule.java
-      │   │   └── MyAppPlaceHistoryMapper.java
+      │   │   └── MyappPlaceHistoryMapper.java
-      │   └── MyApp.java
+      │   └── MyappEntryPoint.java
-      └── my_app.gwt.xml
+      └── myapp.gwt.xml

-which is basically a GIN based setup. the managed classes will be modified by the scaffold generators. the other files are one generated and can be changed as needed. the __MyAppModule.java__ can be changed with care (only the __super.configure();__ and __new GinFactoryModuleBuilder()__should stay as it is).
+which is a GIN based setup. the __managed__ classes will be modified by the scaffold generators. the other files are one generated and can be changed as needed. the __MyappModule.java__ can be changed with care (only the __super.configure();__ and __new GinFactoryModuleBuilder()__should stay as it is). see also the EntryPoint __MyappEntryPoint.java__.

+you can always compile the java code as follows, the first compile does the java to classfile compilation which is needed for the second step to compile the java to javascript.

+`rmvn compile gwt:compile`

 now you can scaffold a model

 `rmvn rails generate scaffold user name:string`

-the later creates a rails like structure within the GWT _client_ package. see also the EntryPoint _MyApp.java_:
+this creates a rails like structure within the GWT _client_ package:

 >     src/main/java/com/example/client
     ├── activities